InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/feature-owners.md

 ## Story

 A single project which is on high demand and consumption is increasing every month.
 We need to expand the contributions and add new functionalities.
-But associates have a concern on how they can play more than an individual contributor role and which will motivate them to contribute more.
+But employees have a concern on how they can play more than an individual contributor role and which will motivate them to contribute more.

 ## Context